LordyMCR/Noticeboard/README.md

 Download the repository and place the "noticeboard" subfolder in your "htdocs" folder of your XAMPP installation location (usually *C:\username\xampp\htdocs*).

 Run XAMPP and start the "Apache" and "MySQL" modules.
-Then locate to **http://localhost/phpmyadmin/** in your browser and import the "noticeboard.sql" file located in the repository to create the database of noticeboard posts.
+Then locate to **http://localhost/phpmyadmin/** in your browser, create a new database called "noticeboard" and import the "noticeboard.sql" file, located in the repository, to create the database of noticeboard posts.

 Locate to **http://localhost/noticeboard/index.php** to access the homepage.
 ## Known Issues/Bugs